arjunptm/GITS/README.md

 This pushes all the local changes of origin to the branch specified.

 #### gits pull
 This pulls the latest content of a remote branch to local branch.
+Gives the user a choice to select which branch needs to be pulled

 #### gits checkout
 This command switches between two branches.
 The function takes branch name as input and returns True for successful execution or False otherwise with an exception.